New Italy PM wins confidence vote on tough reform plans

 DISPARITIES

-Monti said he would reform the pension system to remove unfair disparities and also signaled the government would re-introduce a tax on first homes that was abolished by Berlusconi.
+Monti said he would reform the pension system to remove unfair disparities and also signalled the government would re-introduce a tax on first homes that was abolished by Berlusconi.

-He would also sell off public assets, while lower taxes on labor and output would be balanced by higher levies on consumption.
+He would also sell off public assets, while lower taxes on labour and output would be balanced by higher levies on consumption.

-Italy's notoriously closed professions would be opened up in a major campaign to liberalize the economy, he said.
+Italy's notoriously closed professions would be opened up in a major campaign to liberalise the economy, he said.

 In another shot at a chronic problem, Monti said the use of cash should be reduced by law, to cut an underground economy that accounts for nearly 20 percent of GDP.